About: Who and Why.

 Why?

 Ok, it says ‘who and why’, but I am putting ‘why’ first because I feel it most relevant.
-To me, ‘why and who’ just doesn’t sound as good.
+I only put who first in the title because to me, ‘why and who’ just doesn’t sound as good.

 Firstly, this site generates no revenue through clicks.
-In fact, the site is not set up to generate any revenue at all at this stage.
-The commitments is that there will never be click based revenue.
-Hence, there is no click bait, and no content or opinions designed to generate revenue.
+In fact, the site is not set up to generate any revenue at all at this stage, although that does limit resources.
+The commitment is that there will never be click based revenue.
+Hence, there is no click bait, and no content or opinions designed to generate clicks or revenue.

 Despite the adage “there is no such thing as a free lunch”, this site was not created to generate revenue, but had two initial goals:

-- I also get asked by people I know about various subjects.
-This site provides a place to put answers and allow me sharing a link, instead repeating these often technical answers over and over.
-Plus instead of a new answer each time, I can continually improve the answer.
+2. I also get asked by people I know for analysis of various topics.
+This site provides a place to put answers and allow me to share a link, instead repeating these often-technical answers over and over.
+Plus, this way instead of a new answer each time, I can continually improve the existing answer.

 If I ever get to the point where I am looking for revenue from this hobby, it would be through ‘buy me a coffee’ or something.
 The site does keep growing in popularity, and if anyone is interested in my take on a particular subject, just ask.

 This site is not an attempt to convince the world of a specific point of view, or specific perspective.
+The papers are like scientific papers being opened to peer review, but opened to anyone who is interested rather than one specific group.
 My goal is to try and consider different perspectives, not enforce one perspective.
 I am open and seek answers.

-There are times I come to a conclusion, and feel “wow, others should see this”, but as much to get the answer to “can this really be true” as to share, and I am very open to other conclusions.
+There are times I come to a conclusion, and feel “wow, others should see this”, but I want other to see as much to get “peer review” and determine if what I have found stands scrutiny as to convince others.

-Rather than content aimed to polarise, which is not the now proven path for popularity, I tend to try to look for balance of both sides, which unfortunately is unlikely to tickle anyone’s confirmation bias and drive up traffic.
-So, no compromise for popularity.
-Anyone is welcome to read, and comment and provide other perspectives for consideration.
+Rather than content aimed to polarise, which is the now proven path for popularity, I tend to try to look for balance of both sides.
+This is unfortunately for readership levels and traffic is unlikely to tickle anyone’s confirmation bias.
+So, again, no compromise to drive popularity.
+Anyone is welcome to read, and comment, and provide other perspectives for consideration.

 My goals are to learn, and to find answers to questions raised by what I, and others, encounter.